yejii/help-center/en/andcards-spaces.md

 Each coworking space has a page with detailed description of amenities, photos, services and address.

-> andCards Suite enabled coworkings are marked with `PLUS` sign and offer instant booking, live seat count and access to community directory.
+> andcards Suite enabled coworkings are marked with `PLUS` sign and offer instant booking, live seat count and access to community directory.

 ## List Coworking Space